ViktorKob/portfolio/README.md

 In general, my focus is on getting features to market as soon as possible, both for the added value and to gain feedback early.
 Secondly, I priotize expanding the core of stability in the more mature part of the system.
 I try to observe the following:

 - Never get sucked down by irrelevant details, time spend working on one component is time not spend working on everything else
 - Make it work at all, before trying to make it nice
 - Early feedback is key for quality; rather than maturing a feature extensively, throw it out of the nest and check whether it can fly
 - Write tests for units that worry you right away, do the rest when the units have matured reasonably
 - Consider (and preferably fix) all warnings and bugs as soon as possible
-	- Whenever possible, write tests for public bugs before fixing them to guarantee reccurrences will be caught and fixed
+- Whenever possible, write tests for public bugs before fixing them to guarantee recurrences will be caught and fixed
 - If someone else already made it for you, consider if using their solution is better than building your own
 - Adding features is gold, but remember to also go back and cleanup the code; try to always keep up with changes in the immediate code base

 ### Development approach